pvaladares/42cursus-01-Born2BeRoot/README.md

 * Add the user to sudo `adduser pvaladar sudo`
 * Reboot with `reboot` and then login again after `sudo -v` to force cached credentials (will confirm that sudo is working)
 * Create the group `sudo addgroup user42`
-* Add the user to the group `adduser pvaladar user42`
+* Add the user to the group `sudo adduser pvaladar user42`
 * Verify if the user is correctly added to the groups: `getent group sudo` and `getent group user42`

-*Note: Another way would be to use the following command: `usermod -aG sudo pvaladar`*
+*Note: Another way would be to use the following command: `usermod -aG sudo pvaladar`*, man page [here](https://man7.org/linux/man-pages/man8/usermod.8.html)

 ## 3.3 - Setting up a strong password policy